 The body can be incredibly resilient.
 Much of the damage from oxycodone abuse can be greatly reduced through getting sober and maintaining a drug-free lifestyle.
 Professional treatment offers both the medical assistance and psychological treatment patients need to achieve recovery.

 Longer treatment programs more effectively treat addiction to oxycodone, because patients can more thoroughly deal with the psychological aspects of addiction and the behaviors that drive drug abuse.

 With painful withdrawal symptoms and a high relapse rate, oxycodone addiction recovery is difficult to break.
 It takes not only willpower, but also comprehensive professional treatment.
 It may be tough going for quite a while, but eventually recovering addicts may feel like themselves again.
 The damage of addiction may be difficult to overcome, but it is reversible.

 Help for Oxycodone Addiction

 If you are addicted to oxycodone, do not wait any longer to seek out the treatment you need.
-Call our 24 hour, toll-free helpline at 877-345-8494 to speak with a trained counselor about treatment options.
+Call us at 760.548.4032 to speak with a trained counselor about treatment options.
 With dedication and the right help, you can overcome this disease.
-Call today for instant support.